-A patient survey asked 452 patients just how confident they felt about taking Medicines used for Hyperthyroidism?
-81% replied postivly that they felt either very or extremely confident when it came to taking Medicines used for Hyperthyroidism.
-15% of the patients replied they were only slightly confident, while 4% of them responded feeling only slightly confident when it came to taking Medicines used for Hyperthyroidism.
+In a recent patient survey, we asked 464 patients how confident they felt about taking Medicines used for Hyperthyroidism?
+82% felt either very or extremely confident when it came to taking Medicines used for Hyperthyroidism. while 15% responded that they were only slightly confident leaving 4% of the patients we asked responded feeling only slightly confident when taking Medicines used for Hyperthyroidism.

 The Service is solely intended as a tool to assist you in getting insights on other patients experience with a specific product.

 The Service does not provide you with advice or recommendation of any kind and you should not rely upon this website as the basis for any decision or action and is not intended as and may not be relied upon as or substitute medical advice.
 You are advised to consult a professional advisor or doctor in the relevant field with respect to the applicability of any specific aspect of the contents, including any kind of medical advice.